sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/02-css/README.md

 ![object-fit](33-hello-sizing-images-object-fit/docs/images/object-fit.png)

 In the picture on top, `object-fit: cover` is used.
-As a result, it neatly fills the box respecting the aspect ration but certain parts of the image are cropped.
+As a result, it neatly fills the box respecting the aspect ratio but certain parts of the image are cropped.

 In the picture on the middle, `object-fit: contain` ensures that the while picture is displayed, but empty space shows up to the left and right of the picture.